Prince Harry slams ‘toxic’ tabloids for harming his mental health as the queen calls for more covid jabs

 Camilla Tominey, an associate editor at the Daily Telegraph and a royal expert, pushed back on behalf of the British press.
 She acknowledged that there were “some elements of the media that do not do due diligence and write a load of nonsense largely online on websites that are completely unaccountable,” she said in an interview with ITV.

-But she pointed out that British newspapers are subject to codes of conduct and the law and that when they get things wrong, as the Mail did on Sunday when it published long extracts from a letter Meghan wrote to her father, then “they've seen themselves on the wrong side of the law, and that’s absolutely right.”
+But she pointed out that British newspapers are subject to codes of conduct and the law and that when they get things wrong, as the Mail on Sunday did when it published long extracts from a letter Meghan wrote to her father, then “they've seen themselves on the wrong side of the law, and that’s absolutely right.”

 Tominey said the British royal press welcomed Meghan “with open arms” when she first came on the scene and have “written endless column inches on all of the good things that they’ve done.”